 Ariel Mortman is recovering from the sniffles, so her voice is raspy, but her attitude has never been more chipper.
-It's not every day that the 22-year-old American-Israeli actress gets to talk about her skincare routine: Media attention is still a novel thing for the star of Netflix’s new quirky teen drama Greenhouse Academy, the American version of a smash-hit Israeli show that premiered last September.
+It's not every day that the 23-year-old American-Israeli actress gets to talk about her skincare routine: Media attention is still a novel thing for the star of Netflix’s new quirky teen drama Greenhouse Academy, the American version of a smash-hit Israeli show that premiered September 2017.
 Spunky and wide-eyed Mortman, who splits her time between New York City and Tel Aviv, was a natural fit for the lead—and, incidentally, for Byrdie.

 Catching someone as gregarious and plucky as Mortman on the precipice of a big Hollywood career is always a pleasure, especially when they're as passionate about skincare as Mortman seems to be.
 Even while battling a cold, the actress is delighted to tell me all about her international skincare regimen, which involves just a few simple products from Scandinavia, France, and her home country of Israel to keep her breakout-prone skin looking clear and glowy.